Guide on shipping From China To Australia in 2025: Cost, factors, and more

 China is one of Australia’s most important trade partners, with approximately 25% of its manufactured imports originating from there.¹ If your business is looking at working with a Chinese supplier it’s important to think about how you’ll get the goods to Australia.

-This article will explore what there is to know about shipping items from China to Australia, including the process, transportation methods, and potential costs and timeframes.
-We’ll also let you know how Wise can help save you money when doing business internationally.
+This article will explore more on how to import from China to Australia through shipments, including the process, transportation methods, and potential costs and timeframes.
+We’ll also let you know how Wise Business can help save you money when doing business internationally.

 Australian imports rely on air and sea transportation to reach the country.
 Which option you choose to use will depend on several factors including the size and amount of goods being shipped, your time frame for delivery and your budget.